September 10, 2024

 Section 1: Pre-Interview Preparation

 Setting up for a successful interview begins long before you hit “record.”
-Proper preparation is crucial for capturing high-quality audio and video.
+Proper preparation is important for capturing high-quality audio and video.
 Here’s how to get your equipment and environment ready for the best results.

 Choosing the Right Equipment